YingqiangGe/yingqiangge.github.io/_pages/about.md

 ## News
+* 2022-01-13 Our research on "Explainable Recommendation over Knowledge Graphs", "Explainable GNN" are accepted as long papers on the Web Conference 2022.
 * 2021-12-27 Received ACM WSDM'22 Student Travel Awards.
 * 2021-10-11 Our research on "Pareto Efficient Fairness-Utility Trade-off" has been accepted as full paper by WSDM 2022.
 * 2021-08-09 Our proposal "Fairness of Machine Learning in Recommender Systems" has been accepted for presentation as a tutorial at the CIKM 2021.